bendrucker/require-relative-main/readme.md

 The working directory from which to look upwards for the package.json file that specifies the main script.
 You should typically specify `__dirname`.

+## Browserify

+Use the [mainify](https://github.com/bendrucker/mainify) transform in your package if you plan to use require-relative-main with Browserify.

 ## License

 MIT © [Ben Drucker](http://bendrucker.me)